Pamela Oviedo M.B.A., Ed.D.

 What’s the best career advice you’ve ever received?

-The best career advice I’ve ever received came from several mentors in both corporate and academic settings: “Don’t chase titles—chase impact.”
-That guidance shaped my career, reminding me that true fulfillment comes not from hierarchy, but from helping others succeed.
+The best career advice I’ve ever received came from several mentors in both corporate and academic settings: It is important to stay humble in all things.

 What advice would you give to young women entering your industry?